emilk/Dual-Contouring/README.md

 ## License
 This software is in the public domain.
 Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify this file as you see fit.

+The license for catch.hpp is separate, as it is not written by me.

 # Program
 The program generates a distance field containing a cylinder, a box and a spherical hole in these.
 It then proceeds to generate a triangle mesh for this, outputting it to a file 'mesh.obj'.